AlbaXIII/build.mt/README.md

 **Search Bar**

 The search bar function returns results only when the input is fully in lowercase.
 I believe this is due to the filter used only accepting exact matches to the dropdown tuple used.
-This issue will be worked on for future releases.
+This issue will be corrected for future releases.

 ![Build.mt build list searchbar results](assets/readme_screenshots/search-results.PNG)